 Heavy Drinking in Women Defined

 SAMHSA defines heavy drinking as binge drinking that occurs on five or more days a month.
 Heavy drinking is known to contribute to alcoholic hepatitis.
 Women will frequently participate in heavy drinking behaviors.
-Many times, they assume that because they’re not drinking every day, that there isn’t a problem with it.
+Many times, they assume that because they’re not drinking every day, there isn’t a problem with it.
 This is why so many women are shocked to find out that they have an alcohol use disorder.
 It’s also common for them to be shocked to find out they have conditions like alcoholic hepatitis.
-Alcoholism can lead to so many problems.
-Many times, it all begins with heavy drinking for women.
+Alcoholism without substance abuse treatment can lead to so many problems, including:

 Binge Drinking in Women Defined